Bishops' Wars: Aftermath

 Under the truce negotiated in October 1640, the Scots were paid £850 per day and allowed to occupy Northumberland and County Durham until peace terms had been finalised.
 Many believed this arrangement was secretly agreed between the Parliamentary opposition and the Scots, since it allowed them to maintain pressure on London by controlling the export of coal from Newcastle, while only Parliament could levy the taxes needed to pay the occupation costs.
-The so-called Long Parliament that assembled in November 1640 asserted its power by executing Strafford in May 1641 and the Scots finally evacuated Northern England after the Treaty of London was signed in August.
+The so-called Long Parliament that assembled in November 1640 asserted its power by executing Strafford in May 1641.
+By August, the Treaty of London was signed and the Scottish army finally evacuated Northern England.

 While defeat forced Charles to call a Parliament he could not get rid of, the Irish Rebellion of 1641 was arguably more significant in the struggle that led to war in August 1642.
 Both he and Parliament agreed on the need to suppress the revolt but neither trusted the other with control of the army raised to do so, and it was this tension that was the proximate cause of the First English Civil War.
-Victory confirmed Covenanter control of government and kirk, and Scottish policy now focused on securing these achievements.
+Victory confirmed Covenanter control of government and the Kirk, and Scottish policy now focused on securing these achievements.
 The 1643 Solemn League and Covenant was driven by concern over the implications for Scotland if Parliament were defeated; like Charles, the Covenanters sought political power through the creation of a unified church of Scotland and England, only one that was Presbyterian, rather than Episcopalian.

-However, success in the Bishops Wars meant they overestimated their military capacity and ability to enforce this objective.
+However, success in the Bishops' Wars meant they overestimated their military capacity and ability to enforce this objective.
 Unlike Scotland, Presbyterians were a minority within the Church of England, while religious Independents opposed any state church, let alone one dictated by the Scots.
 One of their most prominent opponents was Oliver Cromwell, who claimed he would fight rather than agree to such an outcome.
 Many of the political radicals known as the Levellers, and much of the New Model Army, belonged to Independent congregations; by 1646, the Scots and their English allies viewed them as a greater threat than Charles.
-Defeat in the 1648 Second English Civil War resulted in his execution, while a failed invasion of England intended to restore his son in the Anglo-Scottish war (1650–1652) was followed by Scotland's incorporation into the Commonwealth, a union made on English terms.
+Defeat in the 1648 Second English Civil War resulted in Charles I's execution, while a failed invasion of England intended to restore his son in the Anglo-Scottish war (1650–1652) was followed by Scotland's incorporation into the Commonwealth, a union made on English terms.